-On December 15, 1859, Barret leased 279 acres near Oil Springs, about 13 miles east of Nacogdoches, from Lucy W. Skillern.
+On December 15, 1859, Barret leased 279 acres near Oil Springs, about 13 miles southeast of Nacogdoches, from Lucy W. Skillern.
 He began drilling.
 Before he could find oil, the Civil War and Texas’ secession from the Union forced him to postpone his search.

-During the war years, as the nation struggled to survival, the impact on the young oil business was dramatic.
+During the war years, as the nation struggled to survive, the impact on the young oil business was dramatic.
 Wild fluctuations in oil prices were common.
 In 1859 oil sold for $20 dollars a barrel; in 1861 it averaged only 52 cents a barrel.
 Two years later, oil averaged $8.15 a barrel.